areddyraja/openstack-docs/content/openstack_installation.md

 2.1.Preparing Ubuntu

-Note: Create a volume group "cinder-volumes" while installing Ubuntu12.04.
+Note: On AMD machines create a volume-group called "cinder-volumes" while installing Ubuntu12.04 and for Intel machines create an empty partition which can later be used for creating a volume-group.

-After you install Ubuntu 12.04 Server 64bits, Go in sudo mode and don't leave it until the end of this guide:
+Enter into super user mode to execute commands:

 ```xml
     $sudo su